Powernap/powernap.github.io/source/_posts/2016-03-06-watch-latex-documents-using-latexmk.markdown

 The `makefile` I propose is an adapted version from [this stackoverflow post](https://tex.stackexchange.com/questions/40738/how-to-properly-make-a-latex-project).
 I built the makefile to work as follows:

 - `make` compiles the document, but does not watch for changes,
-- `make preview` compiles the document and watches for changes using the `latexmk -pvc` command, and
+- `make watch` compiles the document and watches for changes using the `latexmk -pvc` command, and
 - `make clean` removes all files produced using the LaTeX compilation process, including the resulting PDF.

 {% codeblock makefile lang:make %}